satsvelke/Net-5-API/README.md

 A basic architect to start a project from scratch

-madhe on .net core with Ef
+made  .net core with Ef